Gene Amdahl

-Gene Myron Amdahl (November 16, 1922 – November 10, 2015) was an American computer architect and high-tech entrepreneur, chiefly known for his work on mainframe computers at IBM and later his own companies, especially Amdahl Corporation.
+Gene Myron Amdahl (November 16, 1922 – November 10, 2015) was an American computer architect and high-tech entrepreneur, known for his work on mainframe computers at IBM and later his own companies, especially Amdahl Corporation.
 He formulated Amdahl's law, which states a fundamental limitation of parallel computing.

 Childhood and education

 Amdahl was born to immigrant parents of Norwegian and Swedish descent in Flandreau, South Dakota.
 After serving in the Navy during World War II he completed a degree in engineering physics at South Dakota State University in 1948.

 He went on to study theoretical physics at the University of Wisconsin–Madison under Robert G. Sachs.
 However, in 1950, Amdahl and Charles H. "Charlie" Davidson, a fellow PhD student in the Department of Physics, approached Prof. Harold A. Peterson with the idea of a digital computer.
 Amdahl and Davidson gained the support of Peterson and fellow electrical engineering professor Vincent C. Rideout, who encouraged them to build a computer of their unique design.
 Amdahl completed his doctorate at UW–Madison in 1952 with a thesis titled A Logical Design of an Intermediate Speed Digital Computer and created his first computer, the Wisconsin Integrally Synchronized Computer (WISC).
 He then went straight from Wisconsin to a position at IBM in June 1952.